AFanthomme/production_modes_analysis/README.md

 --dispatch : force train the first layer of the model --layers : force train the second and third layers

-Note that by default the program is lazy and will not redo the intermediate steps.
+Note that by default the program will try to open the intermediate saves, and if this step fails will do the corresponding step of the treatment.
+The above flags are used to counter this behavior.

 ## Details: